Computer and IT Jobs in Ohio

 Which companies hire Computer and IT workers in Ohio?

-Top employers currently advertising Computer and IT roles in Ohio include The Retail Odyssey Company, Component Repair Technologies, and PrideStaff.
-The full list of 3 active employers updates as new listings come in.
+Top employers currently advertising Computer and IT roles in Ohio include Free Cash by Almedia, Synchrony Financial, and University Health Careers.
+The full list of 12 active employers updates as new listings come in.

 Is the Computer and IT field growing in Ohio?